chrissap543/cs225project/README.md

 * -f: runs Floyd-Warshall algorithm
 * -b: runs betweeness centrality
 * -o: output to a file
-* -r: read from given file
+* -r: read from a file

 Here are some example usages:
 ```